12 Types of Security Guards and What They Do

 Another situation that often requires armed guards is when a business needs to protect high-value assets.
 The more valuable the item, the more tempting they’ll be for criminals – and the more ambitious and skilled those criminals are likely to be.
 Worse, the more likely it is that the criminals will also be armed in pursuit of the asset.
 Consequently, an armed guard is a response in kind and communicates, to even the most daring of criminals, that the risks of attempting to steal the asset are very high.

 A personal guard is also commonly referred to as a bodyguard and is assigned to ensure the safety of a particular individual.
-A personal guard is a highly specialised position which requires extensive training and, more importantly, experience.
+A personal guard is a highly specialized position which requires extensive training and, more importantly, experience.
 Consequently, a personal guard is likely to have spent time in the police or military.
 This results in them costing considerably more than other types of security guards, which is why they’re usually reserved for celebrities, high-net-worth individuals, and high-ranking executives and government officials.

 If you’re thinking of hiring security guards, it’s important to choose the type that matches the needs of your business or property.
 To that end, we hope this post has helped you understand the types of security guards available to you and the benefits that each offers.